ey92/notes/1101reading.md

 **tone** - pitch at which the syllable of a word is pronounced

 **stress** - property of syllables; more prominent due to greater loudness, longer duration, different pitch, or full vowels

+**harmonics** - overtone of fundamental frequency of vocal tract; multiple of fundamental frequency

+**fundamental frequency** - rate at which vocal folds vibrate during voicing

+**formants** - peaks from filtering/resonant peaks of vocal tract

+**aspiration** - puff of air that follows release of consonant when there is a delay in onset of voicing; symbolized by superscript